dylancreaven/projectGraphTheory/Overview.md

 This will tell the program to expect a string after the "-example" argument in the command line.
 Here's an example of what that would look like in your command prompt:
 `python regex.py -example EXAMPLE`

-After receiving an input, you can use the argument in your code by using `args.example`.
+After receiving an input, you can use the argument in your code by using `type(args.example)`.The "type" being the type of variable you have chosen e.g. str for a string, int for an Integer.
 Make sure the word after "args." is the same word you called the argument when you added it.
 Here's an example of the whole code put together now:
 ```
 import argparse
 parser = argparse.ArgumentParser()
 parser.add_argument("-example", help="this is an example argument",type=str)
 args = parser.parse_args()
-if(args.example =="Example"):
+if(str(args.example) =="Example"):
   print("Here I am using the argument from command line in my code")
 ```
 So, if, within the command line, I entered `python regex.py -example Example`